rguiscard/beancounter/README.md

 Name account according to Beancount rule.
 If nickname is available, it will be display in most of places.
 For account with existing balance, entries with `pad` and `balance` directive will be created along with `open`.
 ![Create Account](https://user-images.githubusercontent.com/48430375/85370571-7bb2ec00-b561-11ea-993d-e355c229d8ab.png)

 Create entry via **NEW ENTRY** button on top-left corner.
 It is mainly for common transaction from one account to another.
-Remember the currency for ammount.
+Remember the currency for amount.
 ![Create Entry](https://user-images.githubusercontent.com/48430375/85370616-8cfbf880-b561-11ea-9e15-e867219a584d.png)

 Created entry will look like a beancount transaction.
 ![Entry](https://user-images.githubusercontent.com/48430375/85370643-984f2400-b561-11ea-8254-21724dbefc93.png)

+For more complicated transaction and entry, use **INPUT** for text input.

 # License